GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-launch/index.md

 tags:
   - privacy
 ---

 In May we shared our [plans to ship the Privacy Sandbox relevance and measurement APIs](/blog/shipping-privacy-sandbox/) in Chrome 115.
-That moment is now here, so with Chrome 115 going to Stable, we are beginning the process of gradually enabling the APIs.
+That moment is now here, so with Chrome 115 going to Stable, we are beginning the process of gradually enabling the APIs in the next few days.

 In this post, we'll cover the multiple components of this launch, including:

 -  **What's shipping:**  The launch process for the relevance and measurement APIs: Topics, Protected Audience, Attribution Reporting, Private Aggregation, Shared Storage, and Fenced Frames.